GreenByte-group/Lunch-Planner/README.md

-# Lunch Planner
+# Foodastic
-organise your lunch break to socialize with friends and colleagues
+Organise your lunch break to socialize with friends and colleagues.

-# Getting Started
+## What's it about
-Our small group of computer science students are developing the Lunch Planner.
-During the SEP (Software engineer project, length: 1 SEM), at the university of applied sciences mannheim.
+Our small group of computer science students are developing the Lunch Planner during the SEP (Software engineer project), at the university of applied sciences Mannheim.
 We decided to advance our project from beeing a software, only in use by companies to beeing a open source software, usable for all.
 We had the luck to work together with a high motivated company, that spent very much time supporting us and